 Guitarist Pascal Faivre is from Pontarlier, France, the capital of absinthe.
 He discovered punk rock at age 10, leading him put a huge box of laundry soap into the town fountain with his hooligan friends which created 4' high suds for blocks.
 He later formed the bands Les Cochons Dingues and Corbeaux Drivers, after wriggling out of mandatory army duty with sublime trickery.
 He is also a film actor who got his first taste for acting in 1973, when celebrated French director Jean Chapot cast him in a small part in “Les Granges Brulees” with Alain Delon and Simone Signoret.
 He performed his scenes, coaxed with chocolate, in his favorite fuzzy pajamas.
 He is also the guitarist for Static People.

 Bassist Dave Place hails from the San Francisco Bay Area.
 Growing up in Redwood City, Dave was raised on a steady diet of rock concerts from Boston to Motley Crue, leading him to pick up the bass at 15.
 In the early 90's he realized something special was happening in Seattle and relocated not knowing a single person in the city.
 The goal was always to find musicians dedicated to having a good time playing for anybody, anywhere, anytime.
-Dave is also bassist for the band Fires.
+Dave is also bassist for the bands Fires and Thee Deception.